darentanDZ/darentanDZ.github.io/_posts/2017-5-16-PSA-|-How-To-Protect-Your-PC-Against-WannaCry-Ransomware-?.md

 # Introduction
 So I'm pretty sure many of you have heard about the widespread of the WannaCry Ransomware that is spreading like wildfire and causing a panic around the world.
-For the uninitiated, WannaCry is a ransomware, a type of malware that can self-propogates(spreads through computers in the same network), encrypts every single file in your computer and has a countdown timer to the time when it will delete all those files forever unless you pay $300 (£230) in Bitcoin.
-Which is a pretty hefty sum.
+For the uninitiated, WannaCry is a ransomware, a type of malware that can self-propogates(spreads through computers in the same network), encrypts every single file in your computer and has a countdown timer to the time when it will delete all those files forever unless you pay $300 (£230) in Bitcoin which is a pretty hefty sum.
 Microsoft released a patch for the vulnerability in March, but many systems may not have been updated.
-There's already 100,000+ victims so far in more than 99+ countries(13th May 2017)
+There's already 100,000+ victims so far in more than 99+ countries(13th May 2017).
 {: .text-justify}

 ![p1](/images/p11.PNG)